Rose cookies /Kokisan | Mangalorean kuswar | Delicious Sweet Aroma

 Rose cookie Batter made thin

-3. Heat a heavy bottomed container with enough oil upto 3-inchs to submerge the mould.
+3. Heat a heavy bottomed container with enough oil up to 3-inchs to submerge the mould.
 Place the mould in oil completely covering the whole mould till the top.

 4.When the mould is heated you will know when it radiates heat by placing you palm few inches away from it (careful not to touch it).